 When the CLOSE-TPS operator command is given, a controlled stop sequence will be initiated.
 Normally, active tasks (TPTs) will continue until they are terminated, but no new TPTs may be allocated.
-When all TPTs have been freed, TPS will be stopped.
+When all TPTs have been freed, the user system will be stopped.